CMU-TBD/HumANav-Release/README.md

 1. /PATH/TO/HumANav/humanav
 2. bash patches/apply_patches_3.sh
 ```
 If the script fails there are instructions in apply_patches_3.sh describing how to manually apply the patch.
+Additionally, the failure may be due to a bug in this version of `pyassimp` which can be fixed by following [this commit](https://github.com/assimp/assimp/commit/b6d3cbcb61f4cc4c42678d5f183351f95c97c8d4) and simply changing `isinstance(obj,int)` to `isinstance(obj, (int, str, bytes))` on line 96 of `anaconda3/envs/tbd_humanav/lib/python3.6/site-packages/pyassimp/core.py`.
+Then try running the patches again, or manually (not recommended).

 #### Install Libassimp-dev
 In the terminal run: